Sinf-e-Aahan: Episodes 1 - 5

 The story begins as we see the main characters enter the stage.
-Arzoo Daniel is a Catholic girl from Youhana Bagh neighbourhood of Lahore who lives with her parents, two sisters and brother in a relatively hostile area where girls are jeered upon and ridiculed.
+Arzoo Daniel is a Catholic girl from Youhana Bagh neighbourhood of Lahore who lives with her parents, two sisters and brother in a relatively hostile area where girls are jeered at and ridiculed.
 They live on rent in a house owned by Naurez's family.
 Naurez and Arzoo like each other.
-Second, Mahjabeen Mastaan – an Overseas Pakistani businessman's aristocratic minded daughter who has nothing but fashion on her mind, but idolizes the great women of Pakistan who have made their mark in the country's history – especially Lt.
+Second, Mahjabeen Mastaan – an Overseas Pakistani businessman's aristocratic minded daughter who has nothing but fashion on her mind, but idolizes the great women of Pakistan who have made their mark in the country's history, especially Lt.
 Gen. Nigar Johar.
 She has a very strained relationship with her parents and spends most of her time out with friends.
 She is very close to one of her cousins Kumail and the latter sees her as a possible life partner.
 Third, Pariwesh Jamal, the daughter of a labouring farmer under the yoke of the local landlord who has kept her father's land on mortgage against a loan with which Jamal has educated his daughter to Masters Level.
 Fourth, Rabia Safeer, an upper middle class pampered girl who aspires to do something else with her life apart from baking and entertaining guests, some of whom come for her hand in marriage, Fifth, Shaista Khanzada a Pakhtoon from Waziristan who is an artist.
 She joins the army to run away from home (especially from the grasp of her Hitler-like grandmother), but her fiancé cousin, Kaamil who has a soft corner for her, is always protective of her.
 Sixth, Syeda Sidra Batool, the comic member of the group who seemingly joins the Army to ‘Have a Good Time.’
-The first 5 episodes open the canvas to show how each of these girls break the chains of normal ‘girl life’ and go through the rigours of the Pakistan Armed Forces selection process and meet first time at their nearest Inter-Services Selection Board Testing Centre.
+The first 5 episodes open the canvas to show how each of these girls breaks the chains of normal ‘girl life’ and goes through the rigours of the Pakistan Armed Forces selection process and meet for the first time at their nearest Inter-Services Selection Board Testing Centre.
 At their selection, each is overjoyed to run away from home.
-At the ISSB selection centre, as these girls spend close to 5 days under close evaluation for their physical, mental and psychological skills, each of them disclose their strengths and weaknesses in the personality interview.
+At the ISSB selection centre, as these girls spend close to 5 days under close evaluation for their physical, mental and psychological skills, each of them discloses their strengths and weaknesses in the personality interview.
 At the end of the 5 days at the ISSB selection centre, our six main characters receive their appointment letters and, due to them all being post grads in their respective field of study, they are inducted directly at the rank of Captain.